MicrosoftLearning/mslearn-azure-ml/Instructions/11-Deploy-online-endpoint.md

 ---
 lab:
-    title: 'Deploy a model to a managed online endpoint'
+  title: Deploy a model to a managed online endpoint
+  description: In this exercise, you'll deploy an MLflow model to a managed online endpoint, and test it on sample data.
+  duration: 10 minutes
+  level: 400
+  islab: true
 ---

 # Deploy a model to a managed online endpoint